GoogleChrome/web.dev/content/fast/defer-unused-css/index.md

 1. Press Control+Shift+J or Cmd+Option+J (Mac), to open DevTools.
 1. Go to the **Performance** tab and click on the **Reload** button.

-On the resulting trace you’ll see that the **FCP** marker is placed immediately after the CSS finishes loading:
+In the resulting trace you’ll see that the **FCP** marker is placed immediately after the CSS finishes loading:

 <figure>
   <img src="./cdt-perf-unoptimized.png"